15 Weight Loss Friendly Foods You Should Eat

 Cha-cha-cha chia!
 No, I'm not talking about the ridiculous plant pets.
 Are those still around?
 Anyway...

-Once a staple of Aztec and Mayan diets, chia seeds were banned in the 1520s from the strange rituals they did.
-These seeds were associated with strength, and there’s a good reason why.
+Once a staple of Aztec and Mayan diets, chia seeds were banned in the 1520s for the strange rituals they did.
+These seeds were associated with strength, and there's a good reason why.

 Chia seeds have roughly 5 grams of fiber per tablespoon, and fiber is known to help ward off food cravings.
-These seeds also low in calories, have over 2 grams of protein per tablespoon, and have a lot of good fats — the heart-healthy kind.
+These seeds are also low in calories, have over 2 grams of protein per tablespoon, and have a lot of good fats -- the heart-healthy kind.

 Put some chia seeds in your smoothies or add some to top off your salad, yogurt, oatmeal, or anything.